British people: Chile

 British immigrants were also important in the northern zone of the country during the saltpetre boom, in the ports of Iquique and Pisagua.
 The "King of Saltpetre", John Thomas North, was the principal tycoon of nitrate mining.
 The British legacy is reflected in the streets of the historic district of the city of Iquique, with the foundation of various institutions, such as the Club Hípico (Racing Club).
 Nevertheless, the British active presence came to an end with the saltpetre crisis during the 1930s.

-Some Scots settled in the country's more temperate regions, where the climate and the forested landscape with glaciers and islands may have reminded them of their homeland (the Highlands and Northern Scotland) while English and Welsh made up the rest.
+Some Scots settled in the country's more temperate regions, where the climate and the forested landscape with glaciers and islands may have reminded them of their homeland (the Highlands and Northern Scotland), while English and Welsh made up the rest.
 The Irish immigrants, who were frequently confused with the British, arrived as merchants, tradesmen and sailors, settling along with the British in the main trading cities and ports.
 An important contingent of British (principally Welsh) immigrants arrived between 1914 and 1950, settling in the present-day region of Magallanes.
-British families were established in other areas of the country, such as Santiago, Coquimbo, the Araucanía, and Chiloé.
+British families were established in other areas of the country, such as Santiago, Coquimbo, the Araucanía and Chiloé.

 The cultural legacy of the British in Chile is notable and has spread beyond the British Chilean community into society at large.
 Customs taken from the British include afternoon tea (called onces by Chileans), football, rugby union and horse racing.
 Another legacy is the widespread use of British personal names by Chileans.
 Chile has the largest population of descendants of British settlers in Latin America.
 Over 700,000 Chileans may have British (English, Scottish and Welsh) origin, amounting to 4.5% of Chile's population.

 South Africa

 The British arrived in the area which would become the modern-day South Africa during the early 18th century, yet substantial settlement only started end of the 18th century, in the Cape of Good Hope.
 In the late 19th century, the discovery of gold and diamonds further encouraged colonisation of South Africa by the British, and the population of the British-South Africans rose substantially, although there was fierce rivalry between the British and Afrikaners (descendants of Dutch colonists) in the period known as the Boer Wars.
-When apartheid first started most British-South Africans were largely keen on keeping and even strengthening its ties with the United Kingdom.
 The latest census in South Africa showed that there are almost 2 million British-South Africans; they make up about 40% of the total White South African demographic, and the greatest white British ancestry populations in South Africa are in the KwaZulu-Natal province and in the cities of Cape Town, Durban and Port Elizabeth.